Sport coronavirus updates: Latest news as events cancelled due to COVID-19 - TheNewsTrace

 European soccer

-Many leagues throughout Europe have been postponed together with Ligue 1 (France), La Liga (Spain), Serie A (Italy), Eredivisie (Netherlands), Belgian First Division A and the Primeira Liga (Portugal).
+Many leagues throughout Europe have been postponed together with Ligue 1 (France), Bundesliga (Germany), La Liga (Spain), Serie A (Italy), Eredivisie (Netherlands), Belgian First Division A and the Primeira Liga (Portugal).

-The Bundesliga will proceed this weekend earlier than being postponed from Tuesday 17th March till April.

 Worldwide soccer